ThomasVuNguyen/village/README.md

 # Design decision

 For the sake of simplicity and minimal development, we will use:
-- Auth: Firebase Auth w/ Google Login
+- Auth: Firebase Auth w/ Email/Password
-- Database: Firebase Firestore or Firebase Realtime Database
+- Database: Firebase Realtime Database
-- Storage: Firebase Storage
+- Storage: Firebase Storage (if needed)
 - Function: Firebase Cloud Functions

 # Schema (minimal routing only)